Sextus Empiricus: Life

 Little is known about Sextus Empiricus.
 He likely lived in Alexandria, Rome, or Athens.
-His Roman name, Sextus, implies he was a Roman citizen.The Suda, a 10th-century Byzantine encyclopedia, states that he was the same person as Sextus of Chaeronea, as do other pre-modern sources, but this identification is commonly doubted.
+His Roman name, Sextus, implies he was a Roman citizen.
+The Suda, a 10th-century Byzantine encyclopedia, states that he was the same person as Sextus of Chaeronea, as do other pre-modern sources, but this identification is commonly doubted.
 In his medical work, as reflected by his name, tradition maintains that he belonged to the Empiric school in which Pyrrhonism was popular.
 However, at least twice in his writings, Sextus seems to place himself closer to the Methodic school.

 Philosophy

-As a skeptic, Sextus Empiricus is raised concerns which applied to all types of knowledge.
-He doubted the validity of induction long before its best known critic David Hume, and raised the regress argument against all forms of reasoning:
+As a skeptic, Sextus Empiricus raised concerns which applied to all types of knowledge.
+He doubted the validity of induction long before its best known critic, David Hume, and raised the regress argument against all forms of reasoning:

 This view is known as Pyrrhonian skepticism, which Sextus differentiated from Academic skepticism as practiced by Carneades which, according to Sextus, denies the possibility of knowledge altogether, something that Sextus criticized as being an affirmative belief.
 Instead, Sextus advocates simply giving up belief; in other words, suspending judgment (epoché) about whether or not anything is knowable.
 Only by suspending judgment can we attain a state of ataraxia (roughly, 'peace of mind').